opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/UsageGuide-Baseline1.1.md

 		]
 	}

-The response message may contain properties from the following fragment.
+The response message may also contain properties from the following fragment.

 	{
 		"StaticNameServers": [